Fin lives in the Central Valley, where he is a student at CSUB. He writes in his free time and is interested in social issues and travel.

 A Brief History of AVP

 The Alternatives to Violence Project (AVP) was started by a group of inmates in Greenhaven prison who worked with troubled youth in the community.
 This collaboration of incarcerated men, called "The Think Tank," contacted a local Quaker group to come up with a program that helped provide direction.
 During this period—the 1970s—the New York Prison system had experienced some terrible riots in Attica.
 The Greenhaven population wanted to help ensure that their facility did not experience a similar event.
 Through these collaborative efforts, the AVP project came to fruition and now holds workshops through many countries around the globe.

-I hope to do the AVP program some justice but I will only be able to touch aspects of the program in a way that is superficial, at best.
+I hope to do the AVP program some justice, but I will only be able to touch on aspects of the program in a superficial way, at best.

-What I hope to do, is pique your interest and have you investigate AVP for yourself.
-If you are reading this article, I suppose you have an interest in social justice and I believe you may want to find a way to make the world a better place.
-Either way, I thank you for coming this far, and encourage you to read through a few more passages and then, should you be so inclined, reach out and take a few steps forward.
+What I hope to do is pique your interest and have you investigate AVP for yourself.
+If you are reading this article, I suppose you have an interest in social justice, and I believe you may want to find a way to make the world a better place.
+Either way, I thank you for coming this far, and I encourage you to read through a few more passages and then, should you be so inclined, reach out and take a few steps forward.

 What an AVP Workshop Is Like